 - MANTRA WINES in downtown Novato is closing its doors after 25 years and winner of best Wine/Winery in Marin County.
 Here’s you chance to open a fully operational wine bar and production facility.
 The business will be going on the market, if it isn’t already.
 Do you homework and make some wine.
 CLICK HERE

 - GUESTHOUSE restauranteurs (Kentfield) have closed their Petaluma “Easy Rider” and just opened “MIJO” in Corte Madera, in the former Savannah Grill (now we’re dating ourselves), Izzy’s, something else…ah, Brick and Bottle, and lastly Mosley’s (via Tamalpie group).
 Mijo (meaning “son” or male child) with a Spanish theme..
 I’ll guess great full bar menu and tapas et al, this will quickly become a Marin must-go-to.
 Open now.
 Disfrutar!
+The owners are looking for your “likes” and endorsements on NextDoor.com as a “Neighborhood Favorite” if you roost on that site.

 - MARIN JOE’S (Corte Madera) has been sold, under cover of darkness; property and business, but it sounds like it will be business as usual for now, keeping the classic staff, Ralph as GM, and the food we know and love.
 Their meat locker is arguably the best in Marin: try their Flatiron steak, usually on their specials board.

-- WHIPPERSNAPPER in San Rafael closed and a new Pizza place is going in there (in addition to Another pizza place on 4th Street where Iron Springs attempted a taproom).
+- WHIPPERSNAPPER in San Rafael closed and rumor says a new Pizza place is going in there (in addition to Another pizza place on 4th Street where Iron Springs attempted a taproom).
 Whippersnapper space will require a kitchen upgrade and that means delays in opening due to the time consuming processes and approvals and inspections by the Health Department.

 - BURREN HOUSE (new Irish pub on 4th next to San Rafael Joe’s...see below for more) is taking over the ruins of the Phoenix nightclub, so if they put as much thought and funds into that space “Burren Live,” downtown San Rafael is looking at a revival of entertainment not seen since we left New George’s in 1996.